GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **HTTP Request vs HTTP Long-Polling vs WebSockets** - [Lear from here](https://www.youtube.com/watch?v=k56H0DHqu5Y)

 ### Android Unit Testing

+* **What kind of tests can you write to test your Android application?**
+    - Your app should include the three categories of tests: small, medium, and large:

+        -   Small tests are unit tests that you can run in isolation from production systems.
+They typically mock every major component and should run quickly on your machine.
+        -   Medium tests are integration tests that sit in between small tests and large tests.
+They integrate several components, and they run on emulators or real devices.
+        -   Large tests are integration and UI tests that run by completing a UI workflow.
+They ensure that key end-user tasks work as expected on emulators or real devices.

 * **What is Espresso?**
     Espresso is an open source android user interface (UI) testing framework developed by Google.
 Espresso is a simple, efficient and flexible testing framework.
 Google released the Espresso framework in Oct.
 2013.
 Since its 2.0 release Espresso is part of the Android Support Repository.
 Espresso tests can be written in both Java and Kotlin, a modern programming language to develop android application.